wpmetabox/docs/_docs/extensions/composer.md

 If you haven't known about [Composer](https://getcomposer.org), then it is a package dependency manager for PHP.
 The core Meta Box plugin [already supports Composer](/composer/).
 And so do its extensions.

+You can skip the text and jump to the video tutorial below.

 ## Setup

 To use Composer to install Meta Box extensions, please add `repositories` rule to your `composer.json`: